 I started playing piano at age 4.
 When I turned 17 I moved to Paris where I started my first professional work at the Bastille Opera House.
 First, I graduated from Béla Bartók Conservatory, later I moved to America and studied composition and conducting at Berklee College of Music.
 After graduation, I settled in NYC (interesting fact: I also hold a BA degree in business communication and studied psychology).

-As a teaching artist he’s worked at Broadway Dreams to train the next generation of theater performers for music.
-He performed at Lincoln Center, Carnegie Hall, Symphony Hall, 54 Below.
-He’s a proud member of the Dramatist Guild and the Lehman Engel BMI Advanced Musical Theatre Workshop.
+As a teaching artist, I worked at Broadway Dreams to train the next generation of theater performers for music.
+My work has been performed at Lincoln Center, Carnegie Hall, Jazz At Lincoln Center, Symphony Hall, Birdland, Bastille Opera House, and 54 Below.